 Courses tailored for individual students provide a valuable opportunity for them to pursue an academic or professional interest under the supervision of a Rice faculty member.
-Such courses are typically titled as independent study or research, directed reading, or internships.
+Such courses are typically titled as independent study or research, directed reading, internships, or are described as a teaching experience.
 Although the organization of these courses is quite variable, they are subject to the same basic requirements as other course offerings.
 In particular:

 - The subject matter and intellectual level of the course must be appropriate for Rice.